Nathan-Anderson-1024/React-final/README.md

 28. ~~fix the active links on lower nav~~
 29. ~~fix the nav links to filter the correct page~~
 30. ~~create a component to sort by price~~
-31. Autofill billing address when clicked
+31. ~~Autofill billing address when clicked~~
 32. add local storage for cart
+33. think about how to store billing and shipping info when submitting